Research CommonsResearch Commons

 Providers & integrations

 Every provider with status badges and an inline Connect form.
 Enter API keys (RunPod/Vast.ai), a GCP service-account JSON + project/zone, or a Colab tunnel endpoint — right in the UI.
 Keys are saved to the local credential store (chmod 600), shown back masked, and can be disconnected.
 Providers configured via environment variables are shown read-only.
-There's also a Weights & Biases card and a Colab bootstrap cell viewer.
+There's also a Weights & Biases card, a Hugging Face card, Amazon S3 / Google Cloud Storage cards (credentials for checkpoint/log sinks), and a Colab bootstrap cell viewer.

 Cost